What does the EU Settlement Scheme mean for your organisation and its EEA employees?

-Many employers remain uncertain about their next steps, concerned about the risk of workplace discrimination or Home Office penalties should they err in their duties.
+We’re hearing concerns about how best to support EEA workers with the new regime and about the potential risks of workplace discrimination or Home Office penalties should an employer err in their compliance duties.

 Settled Status in the UK: What do employers have to do?

-- You have a duty not to discriminate against EU citizens in light of the UK’s decision to leave the EU as both a prospective and current employer.
+- You are under a duty not to discriminate against EU citizens in light of the UK’s decision to leave the EU, both as a prospective and current employer.

 Advice for employers on Settled Status in the UK